 When we needed to interface with people, for example at the hotel or navigating customs, I was glad to be able to use my Japanese wherever I could despite only intaking Japanese casually since the end of 2021.
 The language skill you need for everyday conversations is much, much lower than what you need to learn at a university.

 Later that day I accompanied some of us headed to a street festival.
 One of the many celebrating the longevity of Tōkyō's shrines, this one took place along a street in Ueno-okachimachi.
 That afternoon was slightly rainy but the street was still quite busy.
+We visited a 7-11 in Ueno-okachimachi on the way there.

 After this Bakesta and I wandered around Ueno and eventually went to try to buy a PASMO card from the Ueno metro station.
 Unfortunately sales of anonymous PASMO passes were temporarily restricted from June 8 2023 onward.
 We arrived on June 11, only 3 days after this bullshit started.